Felix-Voyle/Tekker-Tracker-MS1/readme.md

 Large screens original - [View](assets/wireframes/ms1-large-original.pdf)

-### Updates i made to my wireframes;
+### Updates made to the wireframes;
-After starting on the design of my site there were some things i realised wouldn't work as well in practice;
+After starting on the design of the site there were some things that didn't work as well in practice;
-- I changed my proects section so that my cards sat above and below each other rather than side by side on smaller screens.
+- Changed the proects section so that the cards sat above and below each other rather than side by side on smaller screens.
-- I also added in a "contact-us" section as i found when testing my UX that only having some limited contact information in the footer wasn't really clear enough.
+- Added in a "contact-us" section as found when testing user experiences that only having some limited contact information in the footer wasn't really clear enough.
-- I moved my videos below my images carousel.
+- moved videos below the images carousel, as they can take longer to load in.

 Small screens updated - [View](assets/wireframes/ms1-small-updated.pdf)